NCAR/HPC-Docs/docs/allocations/chap/chap-conflict-of-interest-policy.md

 may arise during the evaluation of resource requests.

 Conflicts of interest may arise, for example, in the following
-situations: professional and personal relationship with a requestor or requestor’s department; use of inside information or access to such information; financial, investment, or other ownership interests; use of confidential information; subcontracts with employees, their immediate families, and their business associates; work with UCAR/NCAR contractors; involvement in legal actions against the Federal government and other sponsors; improper use of the UCAR or NCAR name or affiliation; and improper use of NCAR facilities and resources.
+situations: professional and personal relationship with a requester or requester’s department; use of inside information or access to such information; financial, investment, or other ownership interests; use of confidential information; subcontracts with employees, their immediate families, and their business associates; work with UCAR/NCAR contractors; involvement in legal actions against the Federal government and other sponsors; improper use of the UCAR or NSF NCAR name or affiliation; and improper use of NSF NCAR facilities and resources.

 The procedures followed with regard to COIs and CHAP activities are those of ***Disclosure***, ***Avoidance***, and ***Removal***.